w8fyz/TaleName-Extension/README.md

 Welcome to the official extension for the first unofficial username database of Hytale!
 Install it here :

-> Chrome Extension
+Chrome Extension : COMING SOON

-> Firefox Extension
+Firefox Extension : COMING SOON

 # Features